davidsbatista/BREDS/README.md

 ```
 <br>

-BREDS has more parameters to tune the extraction process, in the example above it uses the default values, but these can
+BREDS has several parameters to tune the extraction process, in the example above it uses the default values, but these
-be set in the configuration file: `parameters.cfg`
+can be set in the configuration file: `parameters.cfg`

     max_tokens_away=6           # maximum number of tokens between the two entities
     min_tokens_away=1           # minimum number of tokens between the two entities